ec082018d/Case_Studies/PersonalFinanceDepositsandOnlineBanking/CaseStudy_Tally/README.md

 ### What are the other major companies in this domain?

-    The other companies in the the Robo Advisors and Personal Finance domain are:
+    The other companies in the this domain are:

         * Payoff
         * Credit Karma